Programmer-RD-AI/Find-Card/README.md

 Find-Card

-object detection methods to detect cards.
+In this repo I am using object detection methods to detect cards.